On chordality of the power graph of finite groups: Direct product of two groups

-\begin{theorem} Let $G$ and $H$ are two finite non-cyclic groups such that $|G\times H|$ has exactly two distinct prime divisors $p$, $q$ and $p q$ divides both $|G|$ and $|H|$.
-Then $P(G\times H)$ is chordal if and only if both $G$ and $H$ are EPPO groups containing one of the Sylow subgroup for both the groups must be cyclic and normal and $G$ and $H$ takes any one of the following special form: \begin{enumerate} \item at least one of $G$ or $H$ contains elements only of prime order; \item both $G$ and $H$ have elements of orders either $q$ or power of $p$. \end{enumerate} \end{theorem}
+\begin{lemma} Let $G$ and $H$ be two finite non-cyclic groups such that $|G\times H|$ has exactly two distinct prime divisors $p$ and $q$, and $pq$ divides both $|G|$ and $|H|$.
+Then $\mathcal{P}(G\times H)$ is chordal if and only if $G$ and $H$ satisfy condition (iv) of Theorem \ref{Chordal_product_th}. \end{lemma}